 Pre-prep day fees start at £3550, rising to £5300 per term for Prep day fees.
 With boarding the termly fees £6650, so I’d say the fees are broadly average.

 The mums I spoke to are extremely pro Moulsford and like the head and the changes he continues to implement.
 Although it doesn’t have the flagship status of the sport, the music had a big thumbs up, as did the setting and discipline.
 One mum thought it was very competitive and that they take the A and B teams too seriously to the detriment of those in the latter stages of the alphabet, but that’s a personal judgement call for every parent.

 Good for: Boys with energy to burn, who thrive on an outdoorsy, idyllic Swallows & Amazons-style school.
 Sporty kids will love it here, but the head is eager to promote an all-rounder ethos so expect big things of the arts too.
 Discipline is strong so a good option for anyone whose little darling is showing signs of dissent.

 Not for: The relatively small pupil numbers means the orchestral capacity will be less impressive than that of a larger school so if your child has extraordinary instrumental ability it’s worth bearing that in mind, though learners and middlers will be fine.
 Vehemently non-competitive kids may not enjoy the give-it-a-go attitude at Moulsford.

+Dare to disagree?
 Don’t take my word for it!
-Have a look for yourself at the Open Day on Fri 2 Feb 2018 from 10am – 12pm or 1pm – 3pm, or book an individual tours with the Headmaster during term-time throughout the year.
+Have a look for yourself at the Open Day on Fri 8 Feb 2019, or book an individual tour with the Headmaster during term-time throughout the year.